MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_06_Configure Azure Key Vault networking settings.md

 1. In the Azure portal Search box, enter **Key Vault.**

-2. Browse to the key vault you previously created and need to secure.
+2. Browse to the key vault you previously created.

 3. Select **Networking,** and then select the **Firewalls and virtual networks** tab.